Handling SmartCloud Connect Synchronization Issues¶

 - Synchronization issue.
 Occurs when SmartCloud Сonnect has problems synchronizing your data.

 - Account credentials changed.
 Occurs when your Salesforce or MS Exchange credentials have changed and SmartCloud Connect can no longer access your data.

-All issue-related information can be found in the Dashboard.
-In addition, for cases when SmartCloud Connect cannot access you Salesforce or Exchange data or when the synchronization consecutively fails for 10 times, you will receive a notification email informing you of the problem.
+Additional information about a sync issue can be found in the Dashboard.
+If unable to resolve the issue locally, you can get our Support Team’s assistance by clicking the Help me resolve this issue button under an issue and submitting a detailed issue description by email.
+In addition, for cases when SmartCloud Connect cannot access you Salesforce or Exchange data or when the synchronization fails for 10 times consecutively, you will receive a notification email informing you of the problem.

 Resolving Synchronization Issues¶